esp-rs/std-training/book/src/03_2_cargo_generate.md

 channel = "nightly-2022-03-10" # change this line
 ```

-✅ Run your project by using the following command out of the `hello_world` directory.
+✅ Run your project by using the following command out of the `hello-world` directory.

 ```shell
 $ cd hello-world